DrChat/razcopy/README.md

 # (Rust) azcopy
 [AzCopy](https://github.com/Azure/azure-storage-azcopy) rewritten in Rust, for the lulz and efficiency gainz.

-Unlike `azcopy`, this tool downloads files directly to the hard disk (azcopy downloads to RAM and then copies to disk).

 ## Features and capabilities
 ❌ Use with storage accounts that have a hierarchical namespace (Azure Data Lake Storage Gen2).